sailajabobburi/Predicting-Mental-Health-from-Socio-Economic-Variables/README.md

 # Ghana Panel Survey: Benchmarking and Model Interpretability for Mental Health Analysis

 This project utilizes the **Ghana Panel Survey** dataset to benchmark multiple **machine learning models** and apply **SHAP (SHapley Additive exPlanations)** for model interpretability.
-The primary goal is to **identify the most influential socio-economic variables impacting mental health** by analyzing feature importance rather than solely focusing on classification accuracy.
+The primary goal is to **identify the most influential socio-economic variables impacting mental health** by analyzing feature importance.
 ## Project Overview

 - **Benchmarking Machine Learning Models**: Evaluate **Logistic Regression, Decision Trees, Random Forest, and XGBoost** to determine the most effective model for predicting mental health distress.